- Marcus Ryu, Chief Executive Officer

 Keith Stonell joined Guidewire in January 2013 as the new Managing Director of EMEA.
 Keith is based in our London office and has the very important task of leading the next phase of investment to further develop the EMEA business for Guidewire.
 Keith joined Guidewire from Temenos Software where he led a portion of their European and Emerging Markets Operations.
 Previous to Temenos, Keith acted as the managing Director for EMEA for the Financial Services Division of Misys PLC.
 Both Temenos and Misys are large enterprise software companies selling core systems to the financial services industry.
 Prior to this, Keith has run Software operations in Asia Pacific.
 He has a BSc Econ from Southampton University.

-As Guidewire’s Vice President of Strategy, Neil Betteridge is responsible for shaping Guidewire’s strategic direction.
+As Guidewire's Vice President of Strategy, Neil Betteridge is responsible for shaping Guidewire’s strategic direction.
 Previously, Neil held the role of Guidewire’s Director of Product Marketing where he was instrumental in the marketing strategy, positioning, and direction of Guidewire’s product suite.
-Neil has over 20 years of professional experience with the last 13 years focused on marketing technology solutions in the insurance industry.
+Neil has over 25 years of professional experience with the last two decades focused on development, implementation, marketing and management of technology solutions in the insurance industry.
 Prior to Guidewire, Neil was with Skywire Software (now Oracle), as Vice President of Product Management.
 Neil also served as Vice President of Marketing with InSystems.
-Earlier in his insurance industry carrier, Neil held a variety of marketing and technical positions at Castek.
+Earlier in his insurance industry career, Neil held a variety of marketing and technical positions at other software providers.
 In addition to his professional experience, Neil holds a Bachelor of Science in Mathematics and Computer Science from McGill University.

 Chris Elsmore is responsible for Guidewire’s worldwide partner ecosystem: global system integrators, regional partners, technology alliances and partner programs.
 Prior to Guidewire, Chris was with Panopticon Software in the position of SVP Partners and RVP West Coast.
 While there, he helped transform the company from a 100% direct sales model to a partner-led business transacting 85% of revenue through channels (e.g., SAP and Thomson Reuters).
 Chris also worked at SAP/Business Objects where he managed strategic alliances in EMEA and Asia Pacific and at i2 Technologies where he managed alliances, across EMEA.
 Earlier positions include nine years with BOC, leading the global launch and branding of their Semiconductor Service Business and management of multiple on-site facilities.
 Chris has a B.Eng (Hons) in Chemical Engineering from Aston University and an MSc in Finance, Strategy and Marketing from Bristol University.